usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 _Effective Date:_ March 15, 2011.

 **FOR FURTHER INFORMATION CONTACT:**
 Janet L. Blizard, Deputy Chief, or Barbara J. Elkin, Attorney Advisor, Disability Rights Sec­tion, Civil Rights Division, U.S. Department of Justice, at (202) 307–0663 (voice or TTY).
 This is not a toll-free number.
-Information may also be obtained from the Department's toll-free ADA Information Line at (800) 514–0301 (voice) or (800) 514–0383 (TTY).
+Information may also be obtained from the Department's toll-free ADA Information Line at {{ site.contact.tollfree }} (voice) or {{ site.contact.tty }} (TTY).
 This rule is also available in an accessible format on the ADA Home Page at _[ada.gov]({{'/' | relative_url}})_.
 You may obtain copies of this rule in large print or on computer disk by calling the ADA Information Line listed above.

 ### SUPPLEMENTARY INFORMATION: